SAND-Lab/MEA-NAP/docs/pipeline-steps.rst

  * Options : 0 = pipeline show plots as it runs, 1 = only one plot, so pipeline runs in the background
  * Default : 1

+.. _Params.groupColors:

+``Params.groupColors``
+""""""""""""""""""""""""""""""""

+ * colors to use for each group in group comparison plots
+ * this should be an nGroup x 3 matrix where nGroup is the number of groups you have, and each row is a RGB value (scaled from 0 to 1) denoting the color